 Military

-Served over 20 Years in US Army Desert Shield/Desert Storm era
+Served over 20 Years in the US Army Desert Shield/Desert Storm era (honorably retired)

 Held a Top Secret/SCI with polygraph clearance